fernandocavill/fernandocavill.github.io/ml.md

 A * B * C= A * (B * C) (associate)
 identity matix = n * n and diagonal is 1 other is 0

+matrix inverse.
+A * A^1 = I. A is m * m matrix.
+transpose. flip the rows and colums  of A. Bij = Aji.